-It doesn’t matter how many online listings a buyer looks through, they will never get to truly know the market as an experienced agent or broker does.
+It doesn’t matter how many online listings a buyer looks through, or how educated they are, they will never get to truly know the market as an experienced agent or broker does.
 Agents have certain instincts about how much a property is really worth, regardless of the list price.

 Access to a Larger Network

 Once an agent knows what you are looking for, they can access their larger network, which is often more aligned with real time than online listings.
 Online listings can quickly go out of date and be left up for weeks past their point of relevance.
 Agents are always connecting with their network and can get you access to new listings before anyone else sees them.
 If you are looking at an online listing, chances are many others have already seen it.

 With all that said, hiring an agent is an investment.
 Some people cannot afford the investment, but may end up paying for this frugality dearly down the line.
 Though technology is improving, there will always be a need for agents in the real estate process, so don't expect them to go anywhere.